DieterSteinhauser/project_documentation/docs/_sources/engineering/circuit_basics.rst.txt

 .. figure:: reference/kvl.png
   :align: center

-  Figure 2: KVL seen in a circuit.
+  KVL seen in a circuit.

 The sum of voltage differences around a closed circuit is zero.
 Any parallel circuit will see the same potential